The best views over Dubrovnik and where to catch them (largely) for free

 #1 – Dubrovnik Old Town Basketball Court

 The closest viewpoint over the Old Town is still in the Old Town.
-It’s the public basketball court [Google Maps location] below the Minčeta Tower.
-Be mindful though if people are playing and don’t disturb their game.
+The public basketball court [Google Maps location] is below the Minčeta Tower.
+Be mindful if people are playing, and don’t disturb their game.
 It’s great that the locals who remain in the Old Town have this facility.
 So don’t spoil it.

 Dubrovnik basketball court | Image courtesy of Dave Weatherall